Duphlux/duphlux-javascript-lib/README.md

 # duphlux-javascript-lib
-Javascript inline implementation
+Javascript inline implementation.
+No redirects, perform authentication on same page.

 ## Implementation

-The implementation of Duphlux is a simple process.
+Implementing Duphlux JS is a simple process.

 First add a line of client-side code.
 We recommend adding it as the first script on your page.